dseyler/biv-me/README.md

 ```

 ## ⭐ Future updates
-biv-me undergoes regular updates for to add new features and apply patches.
-Make sure to star the repository to see when we make a new release!
+We update biv-me regularly to apply patches and add new features.
+Make sure to star and/or watch the repository to keep up with new releases!

 ## Table of Contents
 - [**Installation**](#🚀-installation-guide)